-Listed below are some easy to grow perennials which are resistant, but not infallible to slugs.
-It means when planning and planting, if slugs are a bugbear, rather than planting, say Lobelia cardinalis which has lovely red flowers, pick the Astilbe Fanal, illustrated below, which is also a lovely red, and the slugs will give it a miss.
+Listed below are some easy-to-grow perennials which are resistant, but not infallible to slugs.
+It means when planning and planting, if slugs are a bugbear, rather than planting, say Lobelia cardinalis, which has lovely red flowers, pick the Astilbe Fanal, illustrated below, which is also a lovely red, and the slugs will give it a miss.

-Click on the individual images for more information, including growing tips- there are other plants which are slug resistant.
-This is a selection of easy to grow perennial plants which flower reliably and require little or no maintenance.
+Click on the individual images for more information, including growing tips- There are other plants which are slug-resistant.
+This is a selection of easy-to-grow perennial plants which flower reliably and require little or no maintenance.